-Hoka ONE ONE is known primarily for their running shoes, though their foray into hiking shoes in recent year has turned heads and made some converts.
+Hoka One One is known primarily for their running shoes, though their foray into hiking shoes in recent years has turned heads and made some converts.
 By combining their well-known cushioned midsoles with attributes like a Vibram sole and a waterproof bootie, Hoka has made the Speedgoat Mid 2 into an ultralight, mid-cut fast hiker that will not slow you down when going for a long hike, an FKT, or anything in between.

-We often say that comfort is king when it comes to hiking boots, and if that is the case then Hoka deserves the crown.
+In our test of the best hiking boots, we often say that comfort is king, and if that's the case, then Hoka deserves the crown.
 No matter what the model is, we have found that walking on a Hoka sole is like walking on a cloud.
 After securing the traditional lacing system, the molded collar wraps snugly around the lower ankle, and you can appreciate how plush the sole feels.

 Waterproof boots use a membrane to ensure that wetness stays on the outside, not on the inside, and the Gore-Tex waterproof bootie incorporated into the Speedgoat Mid 2 GTX works like a charm.
 We hiked on low-elevation, humid Pacific Northwest trails and did not have any issue with moisture control in these boots, nor did we experience overly sweaty feet while walking around in desert environments that do not always call for a waterproof liner.

 While we found that the thick sole is an overall benefit to the boot, the sole is not a uniform thickness.
 Instead, there are some cut-outs that likely exist to shave weight, though these make it easier for sharp rocks and other objects to poke into the footbed.
 This was most noticeable on rocky trails.
-We also notice the sharpness of the tongue at times, it is made from a stiff fabric and with thin socks can begin to dig into the ankle.
-It is a bit snug to get the foot into, as well, and at times we really have to pull hard on the rear loop to get our foot to slide in easily.
+We also notice the sharpness of the tongue at times; it is made from a stiff fabric and, with thin socks, can begin to dig into the ankle.
+It is also a bit snug to get the foot into, and at times we really have to pull hard on the rear loop to get our foot to slide in easily.

 The Hoka ONE ONE Speedgoat 2 is the lightest-duty hiking boot in this review, and while that weight loss pays dividends when putting down challenging miles, there are some drawbacks.
-The upper has relatively little stability on its own, in contrast to a leather boot, so these boots should be laced snugly to utilize the natural structure of the foot itself, otherwise, they feel soft and sloppy.
+The upper has relatively little stability on its own, in contrast to a leather boot, so these boots should be laced snugly to utilize the natural structure of the foot itself.
+Otherwise, they can end up feeling soft and sloppy.

-As with another Hoka ONE ONE model in this review, the Speedgoat Mid 2 uses an aggressive Vibram lug pattern that is not incredibly deep when compared with models with heavy set lugs but performs admirably in a range of conditions.
-We tested these on dry and dusty trails, on muddy and wet surfaces and even on short stretches of firm snow and were not let down.
+As with another Hoka One One model in this review, the Speedgoat Mid 2 uses an aggressive Vibram lug pattern that is not incredibly deep but still performs admirably in a range of conditions.
+We tested these on dry and dusty trails, on muddy and wet surfaces, and even on short stretches of firm snow and were not let down.
 Only in instances where edging ability is required do they show some deficiencies.
 The wide 4.75" forefoot gives a stable platform in general, though it has a tendency to roll when edging on less than half of the width of the boot.